-Almost all our students follow the same curriculum as their peers, perhaps with minor adjustments, so that there is no narrowing of the curriculum for SEND students.
-All our teachers are teachers of SEN, and support students by scaffolding the lesson content in order to meet the needs of all.
+Almost all our students follow the same curriculum as their peers, perhaps with minor adjustments, so that there is no narrowing of the curriculum for students identified as having SEND.
+All our teachers are teachers of SEND, and support students by scaffolding the lesson content in order to meet the needs of all and facilitate the knowledge learn't.
 Our curriculum is designed so that content which may be more difficult for some students to understand or remember is a key focus, and the sequencing of our curriculum is adjusted to take this into account.